 Prioritize experiences over stuff

 Millennials tend to value experiences over things.
 This means your office’s overall atmosphere might be more important than personal ownership of desks or offices.
 Design community spaces to provide positive community-building experiences.
 For example, make space for weekly office socials or provide board games in your lunchroom.
 The way your office looks is an important part of the first impression your company makes.
-Check out these other office design resources to help you put your best foot forward:

 Share this Post